kit-kch/psoc-xip-bootloader/README.md

 ## Introduction

 The PSoC Bootloader is a fork of the [XIP Bootloader](https://github.com/betocool-prog/neorv32-xip-bootloader).
-It comes in two versions: A full one and a tiny one, that's used to reduce code size and therefore the bootloader rom.
+It comes in two versions: A [full one](./bootloader_full/) and a [tiny one](./bootloader_tiny/), that's used to reduce code size and therefore the bootloader rom.

-The tiny version can only boot an exgternal flash in XIP mode and can't do anything else.
+The tiny version can only boot an external flash in XIP mode and can't do anything else.
 Programming then needs to be done with an external flash programmer or with a JTAG based flash programmer.

 The full version allows you to write a binary file to flash, read data from flash, erase sectors, check the status byte and execute your program from flash using UART commands.
 To reduce the code size, a binary protocol is used for UART communication.

-The bootloader setup consists of three files, two bootloader_xip.c and one neorv_sh.py.
+The bootloader setup consists of three files, `bootloader_xip.c` for each bootloader and `neorv_sh.py` for the full one.

-[bootloader_xip.c](bootloader_xip.c) is the source code for each bootloader.
+* [bootloader_xip.c](bootloader_xip.c) is the source code for each bootloader.
-[neorv_sh.py](neorv_sh.py) is a command line interface which lets you interact with the full bootloader.
+* [neorv_sh.py](neorv_sh.py) is a command line interface which lets you interact with the full bootloader.

 ## Usage